06 Safeguarding children, young people and vulnerable adults policy

 setting’s designated officer for support.

-- Arrangements for cover (as above) when the designated person and back-up designated person are not on-site are agreed in advance by
+- Arrangements for cover (as above) when the designated safeguarding lead and back-up designated

-the setting manager and clearly communicated to all staff.
+safeguarding lead are not on-site are agreed in advance by the setting manager and clearly communicated to all staff.

 Further recording

-regarding the incident or a related issue, parents are asked to sign and date it a record of the conversation.
-It should be clearly recorded what action was taken, what the outcome was and any
+conversation with parents/carers that is significant, regarding the incident or a related issue, parents/carers are asked to sign and date it a record of the conversation.
+It should be clearly

-- If a referral was made, copies of all documents are kept and stored securely and confidentially (including copies in the child’s
+- If a referral was made, copies of all documents are kept and stored securely and confidentially (including copies) in the child’s

 safeguarding file.